Most aortic dissections occur because high blood pressure causes the artery’s wall to deteriorate.

 Surgery or a stent graft repair is always necessary if the dissection causes the artery to leak blood, blocks the blood supply to the legs or to vital organs in the abdomen, causes symptoms, is enlarging, or occurs in a person with Marfan syndrome Marfan Syndrome Marfan syndrome is a rare hereditary disorder of connective tissue, resulting in abnormalities of the eyes, bones, heart, blood vessels, lungs, and central nervous system.
 This syndrome is caused... read more .

 All people who have an aortic dissection, including those treated surgically, have to take drug therapy to keep their blood pressure down, usually for the rest of their lives.
 Such therapy helps reduce stress on the aorta.
 Drug therapy to lower blood pressure Drug Treatment of High Blood Pressure High blood pressure is very common.
-It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attacks, and heart failure.
+It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attack, and heart failure.
 Therefore, it is important... read more usually consists of a beta-blocker or calcium channel blocker plus another antihypertensive drug such as an angiotensin-converting enzyme (ACE) inhibitor.
-Cholesterol-lowering drugs and diet modification are used if the person has atherosclerosis.
+Cholesterol-lowering drugs and diet modification are used if the person has atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more .